Juan Soriano (artist): Life

-Juan Soriano died in 2006 at the age of 85 at the Instituto Nacional de Nutrición Salvador Zubirán in Mexico City from multiple causes.
+Soriano died in 2006 at the age of 85 at the Instituto Nacional de Nutrición Salvador Zubirán in Mexico City from multiple causes.

 Career

 Soriano began his career early in life and fame came early as well.
 Soriano's work was first exhibited at the Guadalajara Museum, which led to his move to Mexico City in 1935.
 From 1936 to 1937 he studied at the Escuela Noctura de Arte para Obreros under Emilio Caero and Santos Balmori.
 Balmori helped him to be accepted into the Liga de Escritores y Artistas Revolucionarios (LEAR) and a small exhibition at the end of this course at the Palacio de Bellas Artes brought him to the attention of Inés Amor.
 However, he did not stay with LEAR for long, leaving in 1938 because he did not like its politics.